The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs: Galaxy and arc catalogs

 \subsection{New arc system candidates}

 We inspected all SOGRAS images in order to look for strong gravitational lens systems.
-We found 6 clusters (SGAS0321+0026, SGAS0328+0044, SGAS0014-0057, SGAS0041-0043, SGAS0940+0744, and SGAS1023+0413) that show clear evidence of arcs and 2 clusters (SGAS0219+0022, SGAS0202-0055) that show probable arcs.
+We found 6 clusters (SOGRAS0321+0026, SOGRAS0328+0044, SOGRAS0014-0057, SOGRAS0041-0043, \footnote{This arc system was subsequently found by independent arc searches in CS82 data, both from a visual inspection of cluster images as well from an automated arc search on the CS82 footprint (More et al., in preparation).} SOGRAS0940+0744 and SOGRAS1023+0413) that show clear evidence of arcs and 2 clusters (SOGRAS0219+0022, SOGRAS0202-0055) that show probable arcs.

 We identified 16 arc candidates close to the brightest members of 8 cluster cores and most of them show bluer colours than the central cluster galaxies.
 Four of them are giant arcs and have length-to-width ratio ($L/W$) larger than 7.
 The remaining candidates are arclets, i.e. have smaller $L/W$.
+The length and width of the arc candidates were visually estimated, using the ds9 software\footnote{\texttt http://hea-www.harvard.edu/RD/ds9/}.
+The length was obtained by summing the two segments that connect the extreme points to the arc geometric centre.
+The width corresponds to the distance between the arc ``borders'' along the perpendicular bisector of the segment connecting the arc extrema passing through the arc centre.

-The position, magnitude, length, and width of the arc candidates in the 6 most probable strong lenses are displayed in Table \ref{tab_arcs}.
+The position, magnitude, length and width of the arc candidates in the 6 most probable strong lenses are displayed in Table \ref{tab_arcs}.
 Contrary to the measurements of magnitude of other objects in the catalog, which were obtained with SExtractor, the magnitudes of the arc candidates were measured using the task {\it polyphot} from IRAF.
 This task computes the magnitudes inside polygonal apertures, providing more precise measurements of arc magnitudes, since it takes into account the arc shape.
-The length and width of the arc candidates were visually estimated.
+The polygons were visually defined and meant to incorporate the total flux of the arcs in each filter.

 In Figure \ref{arc_candidates} we show the candidate strong gravitational lens systems identified in SOGRAS data.
 Notice the systematically bluer colours of the arcs in comparison to that of a typical central cluster galaxy in our range of redshifts, $(g-r) \simeq 0.8-1.0$ (see Table \ref{tab_arcs} and online colour version of Figure \ref{arc_candidates}).